Keats House: History of the house

 Dilke and his family left on 3 April 1819 and let the house, probably furnished, to Mrs Brawne, a widow, and her family, who had briefly occupied Brown's half of the house when Keats and Brown were on their walking tour of Scotland.

 Brown transferred his part of Wentworth Place to Dilke's father on 18 June 1822 and left for Italy in the same year.

 After Keats's 1821 death, his sister Fanny became friends with Fanny Brawne.
 Fanny Keats and her husband Valentin Llanos occupied what had been Brown's half of the house from 1828 until 1831.
 Mrs Brawne died in December 1829 from an accident.
 By March 1830, the Brawnes had left their part.

-English actress Eliza Chester bought the two houses in 1838, she had the two homes converted into one, and added a drawing-room and stables.
+There were several notable occupants of the house during the 19th century: the painter and illustrator Henry Courtney Selous (1835–1838); Eliza Chester (1838–1848), a retired actress, once a favourite of George IV, who converted the house into one dwelling and added a dining room and conservatory; the piano manufacturer Charles Cadby (1858–1865); the physiologist Dr William Sharpey (1867–1875); and finally Reverend George Currey, Master of Charterhouse (1876).
+A Royal Society of Arts plaque was added in 1896 to commemorate Keats.

 The house was in nearly continuous occupation until the 20th century, when it was threatened with demolition.
 The house was saved by subscription and opened to the public as the Keats Memorial House on 9 May 1925.

-There were several notable occupants of the house during the 19th century: the painter and illustrator Henry Courtney Selous (1835–1838); Miss Chester (1838–1848), a retired actress, who had once been a favourite of George IV, who converted the house into one dwelling and added a dining room and conservatory; the piano manufacturer Charles Cadby (1858–1865); the physiologist Dr William Sharpey (1867–1875); and finally George Currey, Master of Charterhouse (1876).
-A Royal Society of Arts blue plaque was unveiled in 1896 to commemorate Keats at the house.

 In July and August 2009, the museum once again hosted Keats in Hampstead, a performance piece about Keats's life in Hampstead, his poetry, prose and his love for Fanny Brawne.